Metro West Boston Probate Attorney

 After a person dies, their assets must go through a court-supervised process known as probate.
-During this process, the court distributes the decedent’s assets to their heirs.
+The court distributes the decedent's assets to their heirs during this process.
 The entire probate process can take at least nine months.
-The court also charges fees worth roughly 3% of the value of the estate to the executor and 3% to the attorney representing the executor.
+The court also charges fees worth roughly 3% of the estate's value to the executor and 3% to the executor's attorney.

 The court will do the following things when your estate goes to probate: